TechLabs-Berlin/migr-AI-tion/README.md

 ### Setting up infrastructure for Mac

 #### 1: Setting up virtual environment
-You require an up-to-date Python 3 version as well as `pip`.
+You require an up-to-date Python 3 version (for the Image Classification version 3.4 through 3.8 are compatible) as well as `pip`.
+Do this only the **first** time.
 ```bash
 user@Users-MacBook-Pro migr-AI-tion % python3 -m venv venv
 user@Users-MacBook-Pro migr-AI-tion % source venv/bin/activate